-Cell Phones are to be turned off while clocked in for work.
+Cell Phones are to be turned off and turned into the office in the cell phone boxes provided while clocked in for work.
 Employees who violate this policy and have cell phones on while on the job will be subject to disciplinary action up to and including suspension and/or termination.
 Staff members are to inform family members and friends that they are to call the center only if it is an emergency.
 If an employee needs to talk to friends or a family member, he or she can do so while on break or before or after work.
-All drivers, as of January 14, 2013, must use a hands-free phone with a wireless headset of some sort such as Bluetooth while driving.
+All drivers, must use a hands-free phone with a wireless headset of some sort such as Bluetooth while driving.
 Failure to do so will result in disciplinary actions up to and including dismissal.
 All center bluetooth devices, cell phones and keys must be turned in to the office after each shift.